-The library has three small rooms that are available on a first-come, first-served basis.
+The library has two small rooms that are available on a first-come, first-served basis.
 They are available to anyone 18 or older, whether for-profit or non-profit, with no fee.
 The only restriction is that they may not be used on a regular basis to conduct business at the library (essentially becoming office space for individuals or businesses).
 Light refreshments are allowed in these rooms and no equipment is available.

 Conference Room (on adult side of library) – Capacity 8 people.